claranet/spryker-base/README.md

 across a whole cluster.
 Tradeoff is slightly larger images, since requirements of both components need to be included.

-Second premise is to not only use a shared image between both Yves and Zed, but rather to use a single image for both production and development.
+### Build Time Environment

+Another premise is - and this one is crucial for your understanding of this stack - to build one unified image across development and production environments.
+This affects the usage of `APPLICATION_ENV` which gets evaluated by the Spryker App itself.

+This variable has the following impact:

+1. During Build Time:
+    1. Which packages are going to be installed via dependency resolution (composer, npm)?
+    1. Differnt modes in assets building
+1. During Run Time:
+    1. Where does the application is about to find configuration files (propel config)?
+    1. Where are external resources to be found?
+    1. Shall the app enable symfony debug/devel behaviour?

+The location of local configuration files and external resources is nothing which needs extra consideration in containerized environment, since all those stacks are isolated anyways. ***So please ensure that no configuration statement under `./config/Shared/` will utilize `APPLICATION_ENV` for identifying their pathes!!!***

+We consider only point 1.1 worth a distinction.
+And since this could be achieved with injecting proper vars into the effective containers, we do not distinguish between environments while building the images.
+Since point 1.1 requires typically more dependencies to be resolved, we always build the image with `APPLICATION_ENV` set to `development`.
+But in which mode the application will actually be run is independant from this build.

 This means that even the production containers will have dev dependencies included.
-Primary reason for this is the requirement for dev/test/prod parity to ensure the containers behave the same in all stages and in all environments.
+Primary reason for this is the requirement for dev/test/prod parity to ensure the containers behave exactly the same in all stages and in all environments.
 Tradeoff for this premise is again larger effective images.
 During runtime the behaviour of the Spryker Application can be controlled by setting `APPLICATION_ENV` which accepts either `development` or `production`.
 If you use the `./docker/run` script this variables will be set automatically.

-### Environments
+### Runtime Environments

 The idea behind the scripts provided in this `./shop/docker` subfolder follow the basic distinction between `devel` and `prod` environments.
-The main difference between those environments is the employment of bind mounts in the devel mode, which enables the developer to edit the code base from the outside while running the code in the background in containers.
+The main difference between those environments in terms of `docker-compose` is the employment of bind mounts in the devel mode, which enables the developer to edit the code base from the outside while running the code in the background within the containers.

 Since this setup strives for reducing manual efforts we prepared shell scripts which render the necessary logic and support you with shortcuts for the most